 Poor Posture: Muscles can get tight from poor posture or bad sleeping positions.
 Some shoulder pain may be due to working slouched at a desk or sleeping in a way that is harmful to the shoulder joint.

 Overuse: If your job or sport requires a specific motion in the arm, the shoulder joint may be injured by ligament tears or other overuse problems.
-Sport injury from volleyball, baseball and tennis may occur with the repetitive motions of throwing, pitching, swinging or serving.
+Sports injury from volleyball, baseball and tennis may occur with the repetitive motions of throwing, pitching, swinging or serving.

 Impingement: If the shoulder blade puts pressure on the underlying soft tissues with movement, the rotator cuff tendons and bursa can be impacted.
 This rubbing of the joint can lead to bursitis or tendinitis which will cause pain and limit motion.